What this document is for

 - the recycling, recovery, processing or disposal of waste

-This privacy notice provides information on how the County Council uses your personal information.
+This privacy notice provides information on how, we, the County Council uses your personal information.
 By ‘use’ we mean the various ways it may be processed, including storing and sharing the information.

 We also provide further details regarding: